RubixML/Credit/README.md

 > **Note**: Due to the stochastic nature of the t-SNE algorithm, each embedding will look a little different from the last.
 The important information is contained in the overall *structure* of the data.

 ### Wrap Up
-- [Logistic Regression](https://github.com/RubixML/RubixML#logistic-regression) is a type of classifier that uses a supervised learning algorithm called Gradient Descent.
+- [Logistic Regression](https://docs.rubixml.com/en/latest/classifiers/logistic-regression.html) is a type of classifier that uses a supervised learning algorithm called Gradient Descent.
-- Data is passed around in [Dataset objects](https://github.com/RubixML/RubixML#dataset-objects)
+- Data is passed around using [Dataset](https://docs.rubixml.com/en/latest/datasets/api.html) objects
-- We can use a data transform [Pipeline](https://github.com/RubixML/RubixML#pipeline) to get the data into the correct shape and format for the underlying estimator to understand
+- We can use a data transform [Pipeline](https://docs.rubixml.com/en/latest/pipeline.html) to get the data into the correct shape and format for the underlying estimator to understand
-- [Cross Validation](https://github.com/RubixML/RubixML#cross-validation) allows us to test the generalization performance of the trained estimator
+- [Cross Validation](https://docs.rubixml.com/en/latest/cross-validation/api.html) allows us to test the generalization performance of the trained estimator
-- We can convert high-dimensional datasets to easily visualizable low-dimensional represenations using a process called [Manifold Learning](https://github.com/RubixML/RubixML#embedders)
+- We can convert high-dimensional datasets to easily visualizable low-dimensional represenations using a process called [Manifold Learning](https://docs.rubixml.com/en/latest/embedders/api.html)

 ## Original Dataset
 Contact: I-Cheng Yeh